mahmoud-dev-bkr/social_app/README.md

 ## Admin Panel
 Access at `/admin` with admin credentials (default: admin@socialapp.com/password).
 Requires is_admin = true in users table.

-## Daily Report
-A daily report job runs at midnight, emailing the admin with new users and posts count.

 ## Database Dump
 The database dump is included in `social_app_dump.sql` after running the seeder.